KyoHiki/drc_ecotox/README.md

 # ShinyEcotox
-"ShinyEcotox" is a freely available tool for dose-response analysis of standradized ecotoxicity tests.
+"ShinyEcotox" is a freely available tool for analysis of standradized ecotoxicity tests.
 "ShinyEcotox" is based on R and the "drc", "multcomp", and "shiny" R packages.